stallman-j/ekonomR/vignettes/basic-plotting.md

 **Note:** if you're using the pipe, you have to make sure that it goes at the end of the line, not the beginning.

+This code block is saying the following:

+1. First take the data frame `gcb_clean` (that's what goes before the first pipe).
-This is saying: first take the data frame `gcb_clean`, and then take only the rows where the `iso3c` is equal to `CHN` and also the `gcb_ghg_territorial` is not missing.
-Once you've done that, keep only the columns `year`, `country_name`, `iso3c`, `gcb_ghg_territorial`.
+2. Then, take only the rows where the `iso3c` is equal to `CHN` and also the `gcb_ghg_territorial` is not missing (the second line, before the second pipe)
+3. Once you've done that, keep only the columns `year`, `country_name`, `iso3c`, and `gcb_ghg_territorial`.

-There are lots of ways we could write this.
-We could split the filter into two separate pipes, we could swap the order of the `filter` and `select`... in this case the order won't matter.
-But in other cases, with more complicated cleaning, the order may well matter.
+There are many ways we could write a script in R to get to this result.
+Just with the functions we've seen, we could split the filter into two separate pipes.
+We could swap the order of the `filter` and `select`.

+In this case the order of what goes into the pipes won't matter.
+But in other cases, with more complicated cleaning, the order that you do these operations may well make a difference.

 *Comprehension check:* Create a new dataframe called `data_country2` that's exactly the same as `data_country` but uses a slightly different way of writing the command to get there from `gcb_clean`.

+# Plotting with ggplo2

 Now let's get to plotting.
 The package `ggplot2` is a versatile plotting package that allows you to use a similar syntax for plotting all sorts of figures, from bar charts to complicated maps.

-There's a [whole ggplot2 book](https://ggplot2-book.org/) that you can use to get into the details, but I've found that economists usually only manipulate a small subset of these options.
+There's a [whole ggplot2 book](https://ggplot2-book.org/) that you can use to get into the details, but I've found that I mostly end up tinkering with a few of these operations, and that's why `ekonomR` has a function called `theme_minimal_plot()` which wraps around the `ggplot2` functions `theme_minimal()` and `theme()` to give us a nicely formatted plot, in a good size for putting in a paper or a presentation, that we don't have to worry too much about.

 We're also going to use the package `ggrepel` to put labels on the graph.
 The way `ggplot2` typically works is that we start with the data (here, `data_country`), and then we add visual components in layers with each new call to something of the form `geom_xxx`.